All Episodes

 But I don't know.

-Anyway, uh, that's that has revved up the drive-by.
+Anyway, that has revved up the drive-bys.

-The um the story had changed.
+The story had changed.

-But to them it does.
+But to them, it does.

 Because it's slipping away from them.

-The case is slipping away from this might enable them to get it back in support of the original myth.
+This might enable them to get it back in support of the original myth.

 Now, here's this story.